Upper vs Lower Antelope Canyon | Which is Better to Visit?

 Get ready to leave most of your belongings in the car.
 You can not bring backpacks (even small ones), handbags, tripods, gimbals, etc.

 Basically, we could bring our phones, a camera, a water bottle, and a GoPro.
-They even made us take the GoPro off the little stand/hand grip.
+They even made us take the hand grip off our GoPro.

 In summary

-Overall, I'm glad we were able to do both so I could compare Upper vs Lower Antelope Canyon for you, my readers.
-Was Upper Antelope Canyon worth the $100 to $130 per ticket?
+Overall, I'm glad we were able to do both so I could compare Upper vs Lower Antelope Canyon for you/future visitors.
+Was Upper Antelope Canyon worth the $130 to $150 per ticket?
 No.

-Knowing what I know now I would have no hesitation to do just the Lower Antelope Canyon tour.
+Knowing what I know now, I would have no hesitation in only booking the Lower Antelope Canyon tour.